 Nebraska's Fatal Air Crashes of WWII

-The "Nebraska's Fatal Air Crashes of WWII" project was started in the fall of 2006 by Jerry Penry of Milford, Nebraska.
-It was decided to locate and document every WWII fatal crash site in Nebraska while eyewitnesses were still living.
+The "Nebraska's Fatal Air Crashes of WWII" project was started in the fall of 2006 by Jerry Penry of Denton, Nebraska.
+Jerry decided to locate and document every WWII fatal crash site in Nebraska while eyewitnesses were still living.

 Nebraska was home to twelve army air fields during WWII, with eleven of them built specifically for the War effort.
 Due to the high volume of planes and the inexperience of those young men and women learning to fly them, there were hundred of crashes in Nebraska.
 Some were able to bail out of the stricken planes while others survived emergency crash landings.

 Tail section of one of the Harvard B-17's. - United States Army photo.

 All of the fatal crash sites have now been researched.
 At these sites the area residents have provided a tremendous amount of assistance in locating the exact areas where the planes struck the ground.
 Although it took a lot of searching, there was generally at least one person who still remembered enough details to begin each search.
 The use of a metal detector has greatly helped find and pinpoint the exact locations of many of the crash sites.
 Pieces of wreckage have been recovered at 38 of the sites.
 A handheld GPS receiver is also used to record the exact location for historical preservation.